Kumarmehta019/Space-Invaders/README.md

 ### Resources:
-> If you dont know what space invaders is, then the following links will help you understand the game better:
+> If you don't know what space invaders is, then the following links will help you understand the game better:
 > 1. [Space Invaders 1978 - Arcade Gameplay - Youtube](https://www.youtube.com/watch?v=MU4psw3ccUI)
 > 2. [Space Invaders - Wikipedia](https://en.wikipedia.org/wiki/Space_Invaders)